SilverLineFramework/applauncher-runtime/README.md

 # Runtime Container

-Runtime manager that can start modules inside containers or by launching a WASM/Python runtime/interpreter in a separate process (instead of WASM micro-processes).
+Runtime manager that can start modules inside containers, which can be standlone python interpreters or WASM runtimes (instead of directly on WASM micro-processes).

 ### Notes